bwegrzyn0/fraktale-obrazy/README.md

 ![Image of a fractal generated with fraktale-obrazy](images/interface_image.jpg)

 It is best for you to try each of the options yourself to see what they do.
 I will skim through all of them here, though:
 - __Brightness multiplier__: multiplies the brightness of all pixels by a given value.
-The brightest pixels (with value 255) will be unaffected.
 - __Resolution__: the number of pixels per unit of size.
 For example, if your area width is 10 and resolution is 100, the final image width will be 10*100=1000.
-Very high values will cause the framerate to drop significantly.
+Very high values will cause the framerate to drop.
+To counteract this effect, the displayed resolution will be lowered when zoomed out (it won't affect the saved image).
 - __Number of iterations__: the number of iterations of the IFSP algorithm.
 - __Number of points__: the number of points fed into the IFSP algorithm.
 - __Area X and Area Y__: the X and Y coordinates of the area in which the fractal will be generated.